-- -size width,height Set the size of the view area, in pixel units. - -position x,y Set the position of the main window, in pixel units. - -fullscreen Start fullscreen. - · -exit Quit MRView.
+- -size width,height Set the size of the view area, in pixel units. - -position x,y Set the position of the main window, in pixel units. - -fullscreen Start fullscreen. - -nointerpolation Disable interpolation of the image. - -exit quit MRView

 Debugging options